TowerBR/backup_software_testing/test_04_Evernote_Duplicacy.md

 ## Results

-In the first days, running the two backup jobs showed that the job with fixed chunks seems to make better use of storage space than the variable chunks job:
+In the first days, the execution of the two jobs showed that fixed chunks seems to make better use of storage space than the variable chunks:

 ![Graph01][1]